In this article

 Generally speaking, life insurance is meant to replace money you would have earned.
 “Just as car insurance pays to repair or replace your car, life insurance is intended to replace the value of an individual had they continued to live rather than die unexpectedly,” Woodall says.

 So, if my husband—the primary income earner—were to pass away, the life insurance benefit would help me keep our household afloat.
 From the insurer’s perspective, it makes sense to protect the family’s income first, and then the support partner next.

 Life insurance also works off of your specific combination of financial, health and lifestyle factors, so it makes sense for underwriters to start by covering the partner bringing the actual finances to the table.

 Generally, Woodall says, the SAHP’s coverage is a pretty simple math equation.
 In most cases, insurers will approve somewhere between 50 percent of the income-earning spouse’s coverage to a full match.
-In other words, if my husband’s getting a $1,000,000, I might get 500,000.
+In other words, if my husband’s getting a $1,000,000 policy, I might get $500,000.